 Since the LO came fully into force in 2019, TACs have been set based on total catch advice (albeit with some deductions for exempted discards), rather than landings advice as they used to before 2015.
-Despite the European Commission's efforts, it is broadly recognised that non-compliance across Member States is widespread, unreported discarding continues and the LO is not effectively controlled and enforced.51 Setting TACs based on catch advice rather than landings advice, while illegal discarding continues, allows for unsustainable catches potentially far beyond scientific advice.52 Poor implementation of the LO fundamentally undermines sustainable fisheries in the EU and decisive steps must be taken to remedy the current situation.
+Despite the LO having been phased in since 2015 and formally having been fully in place since 2019, it is recognised that non-compliance is widespread, unreported discarding continues and the LO is not effectively controlled and enforced.
+Setting TACs based on catch advice rather than landings advice, while illegal discarding continues, allows for unsustainable catches potentially far beyond scientific